Order-Preserving outer automorphisms of free and surface groups: Order-preserving braids via the Burau representation

 \subsection{Sporadic examples of order-preserving $n$-braids}

 In view of \cite[Question 6.10]{KinRolfsen18}, we present some sporadic examples of order-preserving $n$-braids for $n \geq 4$ with emphasis on braids whose underlying permutation has one cycle.
-In particular, we will give some examples of braids that satisfies the hypothesis of \cref{thm:OPViaBurauRep}.
-For convenience, we say that a braid $\beta \in B_n$ has {\bf positive Burau eigenvalues} if the matrix $\rho(\beta)$ from \cref{eq:ReducedBurauRep} has all real and positive eigenvalues in $\mathbb{E}$.
+In particular, we will give some examples of braids that satisfy the hypothesis of \cref{thm:OPViaBurauRep}.
+For convenience, we say that a braid $\beta \in B_n$ has {\bf positive Burau eigenvalues} if the matrix $\rho(\beta)$ from \cref{eq:ReducedBurauRep} has all $n-1$ positive eigenvalues in $\mathbb{E}$ counted with multiplicity.
 We will also say that $\beta$ has {\bf one cycle} to mean that the underlying permutation of $\beta$ has one cycle.
 Before presenting our examples, we make the following observation: